narsijangid/RecipeShare/README.md

 - Check existing issues for solutions
 - Review this README for setup guidance

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 🙏 Acknowledgments

-- Built with modern web technologies
-- Inspired by the cooking community
-- Special thanks to all contributors

----

 **Happy Cooking! 🍳** Share your favorite recipes with the world!